November 2013

 Kirstine J Bell et al. The Lancet Diabetes & Endocrinology.
 Doi: 10.1016/S2213-8587(13)70144-X

 The authors of this paper remind us that although carbohydrate counting is the recommended dietary strategy for achieving glycaemic control in people with type 1 diabetes, the advice is based on narrative.
 To explore this they used a systematic review and meta-analysis to assess the efficacy of carbohydrate counting on glycaemic control in adults and children with type 1 diabetes.
-[Systematic review is literature review focused on a research question that tries to identify, appraise, select and synthesize all high quality research evidence relevant to that question] – [A meta-analysis refers to methods that focus on contrasting and combining results from different studies].
+[Systematic review is a literature review focused on a research question that tries to identify, appraise, select and synthesize all high quality research evidence relevant to that question] – [A meta-analysis refers to methods that focus on contrasting and combining results from different studies].
 Change in glycated haemoglobin (HbA1c) concentration was the primary outcome studied.
 The investigators found seven eligible trials, of 311 potentially relevant studies, comprising 599 adults and 104 children with type 1 diabetes.
 It found that overall there was no significant improvement in HbA1c concentration with carbohydrate counting versus usual care.
 However, in five studies in adults there was a 0·64% point (7·0 mmol/mol) reduction in HbA1c with carbohydrate counting versus a control group.
 The authors posit that although there is some evidence to support the recommendation of carbohydrate counting over alternate advice or usual care in adults with type 1 diabetes, additional studies are needed to support promotion of carbohydrate counting over other methods of matching insulin dose to food intake.

 http://www.thelancet.com/journals/landia/article/PIIS2213-8587(13)70144-X/abstract